-Aiming a wider range of different network configurations, as mentioned in Sections 1 and 2.1, we ground our formalism about graph representations on Multi-Aspects graphs (MAG) as presented in [81].
+Aiming a wider range of different network configurations, as mentioned in Sections 1 and 2.1, we ground our formalism about graph representations on Multi-Aspects graphs (MAG) as presented in [84].
 Therefore, one can mathematically represent abstract aspects that could appear in complex networks.
 For example, dynamical (or time-varying) networks, multicolored nodes and multilayer networks.
+Moreover, it facilitates network analysis by showing that their aspects can be isomorphically mapped into a classical directed graph.
+Thus, MAG abstraction has proven to be crucial to establish connections between the characteristics of the network and the properties of the population composed of theoretical machines (see Definition 2.2.3).

-3 If one accepts a formalization of algorithms using theoretical machines (e.g. Turing machines).
+$^3$ If one accepts a formalization of algorithms using theoretical machines (e.g., Turing machines).